philc/book-notes/relationships/the school of life - alain de botton.md

 * Good listening
   * "We come to social life greedy to speak rather than listen, hungry to meet others but reluctant to hear them."
-  * Good listeners help the speaker move from unconfused and agitated, to clear and serene.
+  * Good listeners help the speaker move from confused and agitated, to clear and serene.
 * Social catastrophe
   * In recovering from severe faux pas, the author wonders whether we should just shut up and accept the failure, rather than profusely apologizing, justifying, or back-pedaling.